 Each project would have a dedicated project manager and a documented process that uses appropriate skills and tools to ensure the seamless functioning of the project or event.
 With project management, projects are not just executed on time but also effectively using necessary resources and within budget.

-Why nonprofits need project and event management
+Why project and event management for nonprofits is needed

 Let’s look at the statistics first.
 The Project Management Institute reports that only about 16 percent of nonprofit projects are executed on time.
 Around 53 percent of projects exceed their budget and 31 percent of all projects get canceled.